Russian Strength-Skill: The Workouts

 - Use low reps (1-3) to become efficient at maximizing recruitment during a short effort – 80-90% will be enough.

 - Train your focus lifts frequently.
 Motor learning is best done through frequency, not volume or intensity.

-- Use partial lifts or holds to get your body used to handling very heavy weights.
+- Use partial lifts or holds to get your body used to handle very heavy weights.

 I first deadlifted 500 pounds on Christmas Eve of my 17th year.
-It happened in my bedroom of my parent’s house.
+It happened in my bedroom at my parent’s house.